HOW TO NAVIGATE THIS GUIDE QUICKLY

 It’s now time to convert that adrenaline rush of playing a video game into a fantastic game design career!
 With the right guidance and ample creativity, the sky is the limit in game design.

 Not only does a game design career break the shackles of a 9 to 5 office job, but it also gives you a platform to express your passion.
-Continue reading this career guide to find out everything you need to know before starting your career as a game designer.
+Continue reading this game design career guide to find out everything you need to know before starting your game design career.